 - Add object to bucket

 Q: Can I list all the buckets that I have access to, even if I'm not the owner?

 A: No. The Object Storage API for retrieving bucket lists only returns buckets where the user is the owner.
 Users can use the Control Portal to view buckets across all users in an account.

 Q: What are those built-in role types (All Users, Authenticated Users) for?

-A: These built-in ACLs make it easy to share access with a broad population.
-While you can add individual users to your bucket -- and those users can then interface with that bucket via the API -- you also may want to make a bucket (or object) public by giving "All Users" a "Read" permission.
+A: Built-in Access Control Lists (ACLs) make it easy to share access with a broad population.
+While you can add individual users to your bucket (and those users can then interface with that bucket via the API) you also may want to make a bucket (or object) public by giving "All Users" a "Read" permission.
 This would let public Internet users list the contents of a bucket or view an individual object.
 The "Authenticated Users" ACL lets any user with a valid Object Storage access key ID interact with the selected object.